dawidherman68/dawidherman68/README.md

 - 👋 Hi, I’m Dawid Herman
--  I’m Cybersecurity enginner, climber,Tech, Climbing and Motorsport enthusiast who believes that optimism and good faith can move mountains.
+-  I’m Cybersecurity enginner, climber.
+Climbing and Motorsport enthusiast who believes that optimism and good faith can move mountains.
 - 🌱 My skills are Incidents response, pentest , analysis malware.
 Programing Language : Python,JavaScript,PHP.
 - Ask Me About Cybersecurity , Climbing and which eninge is good for your car:).
 - 📫 How to reach me , dawidherman68@gmail.com